lgwapnitsky/EARSMilter/_sphinx/source/codedocs/purgeEARSdb_py.rst

 .. automodule:: purgeEARSdb
    :members:

-.. autoclass:: Options
+.. autoclass:: purgeEARSdb.purgeEARSdb.Options
    :members:

    .. note::

          For command-line usage, see :ref:`how_to_use`.

-.. autoclass:: Purge
+.. autoclass:: purgeEARSdb.purgeEARSdb.Purge
    :members: